BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

    It seems that integration points have to go first.
 Which ones?

-2. **Database**.
+2. **Database**?
 It is important to integrate early to the services an application depends upon.
 We could use mocks and mocked interfaces from start, but they won't be enough in a long run.
    The invisible bottlenecks of the real systems could bring unpleasant surprises